sablikj/librar-ist/README.md

 ## Mandatory features
 ### TODO
-* When a user searches for books using a search filter, search results can be downloaded only as scrolling requires - paging lib
 * When the user is actively viewing a library or book, ensure that any new content shows up quickly.
 If the user disengages from the application, use more efficient messaging to save network resources, even if at the expense of increased latency